Robert Hoke: 1861–63

 With North Carolina's secession from the Union, Hoke at age 24 enlisted in Company K of the 1st North Carolina Infantry Regiment (6 months) and was commissioned as a second lieutenant.
 Within months, he was promoted to captain and was commended for "coolness, judgment and efficiency" in D. H. Hill's report of the Battle of Big Bethel.
 He was subsequently promoted to major in September.

 Following the reorganization of the 6-month term North Carolina troops, Hoke was appointed as the lieutenant colonel of the 33rd North Carolina Infantry Regiment.
 He was cited for his gallantry at the Battle of New Bern in March 1862, where he assumed command of the regiment following the capture of its colonel, C. M. Avery.
 He led the 33rd throughout the Peninsula Campaign as a part of Lawrence O. Branch's brigade.
 Hoke was promoted to colonel before the Northern Virginia Campaign and fought at the Second Battle of Bull Run, in addition to the Maryland Campaign at the Battle of Antietam.

-Upon Colonel Avery's return from captivity, Hoke was assigned as commander of the 21st North Carolina in Isaac Trimble's brigade in Jubal Early's division.
+Upon Colonel Avery's return from captivity, Hoke was assigned as commander of the 21st North Carolina Infantry Regiment in Isaac Trimble's brigade in Jubal Early's division.
 Hoke commanded the brigade at the Battle of Fredericksburg and helped repulse an attack by Union forces under Maj.
 Gen. George G. Meade.

 Hoke was promoted to brigadier general on January 17, 1863, and assigned permanent command of Trimble's brigade, which was composed of five North Carolina regiments.
 He was severely wounded defending Marye's Heights while the majority of the armies fought at the Battle of Chancellorsville and was sent home to recuperate.
 Command of his brigade passed to Col. Isaac E. Avery.
 Hoke missed the rest of the year's campaigns.